-It is a term used to describe a digital device ownership model where students use their personally owned mobile devices to access the Department's information and communication (ICT) network.
-The majority of our students take up this free option.
+BYOD is a term used to describe a digital device ownership model where students use their personally owned portable devices to access the Department's information and communication (ICT) network.

-Access to the Department's ICT network is provided only if the mobile device meets the Department's security requirements which, at a minimum, requires that anti-virus software is running and is kept updated on the device.
+Access to the Department's ICT network is provided only if the mobile device meets the Department's security requirements and minimum specifications (refer to 'Minimum Specifications' section below).